- Campus Life

 There are some disclosures of your private information that are required by law, such as reporting certain diseases to the public health agencies and reporting victims of abuse or suspected infliction of harm to self or others.

 We may not disclose your protected health information to family members, friends, or College personnel who may be involved with your care without your expressed consent.
-Consent may be provided in writing or by directly instructing the health care provider.
+Consent may be provided in writing or by direct instruction to the health care provider.
+We may disclose your protected health information pertaining to mental health issues to Counseling Services providers for purposes of consultation.
+We may disclose immunization information to the Health Science Department.

 You have the right to request and we have the right to accommodate any reasonable request for you to receive confidential information by alternative means or at alternative locations.
 For example, you might wish to receive a letter from us at an address not your usual residence, and we would try to accommodate you.